Shaun the Sheep Movie

-Shaun the Sheep Movie (marketed as Shaun the Sheep: The Movie) is a 2015 animated adventure comedy film produced by Aardman Animations.
-Written and directed by Richard Starzak and Mark Burton, it is based on the British television series Shaun the Sheep by Nick Park and Bob Baker, in turn a spin-off of the Wallace & Gromit film A Close Shave (1995).
+Shaun the Sheep Movie is a 2015 British stop motion animated comedy film written and directed by Mark Burton and Richard Starzak.
+It is based on the British television series Shaun the Sheep by Nick Park and Bob Baker, in turn a spin-off of the short film A Close Shave (1995).
 Starring the voices of Justin Fletcher, John Sparkes, and Omid Djalili, the film follows Shaun and his flock navigating the big city to save their amnesiac farmer, while an overzealous animal control worker pursues the group.

-The film premiered on 24 January 2015 at the Sundance Film Festival, and was theatrically released in the UK on 6 February 2015 and 5 August 2015 in the US.
-It made $106.2 million at the box office, and became the 9th highest-grossing animated film of 2015.
-Shaun the Sheep Movie was widely praised by critics, and received nominations for an Academy Award, a Golden Globe Award, a BAFTA Award, and also garnered five nominations at the Annie Awards, including Best Animated Feature.
-A sequel, A Shaun the Sheep Movie: Farmageddon, was released on 18 October 2019, while a third film, Shaun the Sheep: The Beast of Mossy Bottom, is due to be released in 2026.
+Shaun the Sheep Movie premiered on 24 January 2015 at the Sundance Film Festival, and was theatrically released in the United Kingdom on 6 February 2015 by StudioCanal.
+It grossed $106 million and received positive reviews from critics.
+It received nominations for an Academy Award, a Golden Globe Award and a BAFTA Award for Best Animated Film.
+It also garnered five nominations at the Annie Awards, including Best Animated Feature.
+A sequel, A Shaun the Sheep Movie: Farmageddon, was released in 2019, while a third film, Shaun the Sheep: The Beast of Mossy Bottom, was released on September 18, 2026.